danielward27/SyntheticLikelihood.jl/docs/src/example.md

 plot(data.θ, layout = 3, xlabel = θ_names, labels = false)
 ```

 We can remove the burn in and plot the marginal densities.
-The package
+SyntheticLikelihood.jl
 provides [`plot_prior_posterior_density`](@ref) to achieve this simply.

 ```@example example